 Get Creative with Lodging

 You can’t do this too far in advance.
 This is literally the biggest event of the year in Austin and many hotels, Airbnbs, & rentals book up to a year in advance.
 Start asking yourself “Who do I know in Austin” and reconnect with them ASAP.
-We kid, but seriously–get creative!
+We kid, but seriously – get creative!
 There are plenty of non-traditional boarding options like hostels and communal housing, too.

 Ride, Drive, or Bike?

 Transportation can be tricky.
 Each option has drawbacks.
 Ridesharing can be more expensive than you think, as surge pricing is usually in effect for the entire festival.
 Biking and walking are options, but you’ll need a way to get across town if you’re trying to attend different parts of SXSW.
-Going with a car sharing company like Avail can give you the freedom of a car without high daily rates from a rental car company.

 Secure Your Spot with a Badge